RomanTsisyk/Deep-Relax-YouTube-Player/README.md

 # YTubeBackplay aka Deep Relax No-Sleep YouTube Player

 A personalized mobile application designed to offer an uninterrupted, ad-free experience of relaxation videos from YouTube.
 Perfect for those moments of relaxation where you just want peace without ads or interruptions.
+Initially developed for personal use, this app has been revamped to showcase professional standards and development best practices.

 ## Features